Scholarships Make Dreams a Reality

 Accessibility Transcript 1: Scholarship Infographic

-Thirty-five percent of scholarship recipients are first-generation students.
-4,300-plus community members support scholarships each year. $18.8 million was given to support scholarships at CSU during academic year 2023-2024.
-Ninety percent is the graduation rate of scholarship recipients.
+Thirty-four percent of scholarship recipients are first-generation students.
+5,000-plus donors support scholarships each year. $32.8 million was given to support scholarships at CSU during academic year 2024-2025.
+Eighty-five percent is the graduation rate of scholarship recipients.

 Accessibility Transcript 2: Establishing a Scholarship